gdh1995/vimium-c/README.md

   Currently, no effective ways have been found (up to Chrome 59).

 1.62.1 (not released yet):
+* fix bugs and memory leaks on pages having ShadowDOM UI.
 * `passNextKey normal` will also exit if the page blurs
+* Vomnibar now prefers a domain starting with "www."
+* fix some other bugs

 1.62.0:
 * on an editable rich text iframe box: `<Esc>` will not focus the upper frame unless it's held on